-- §3-161-9 Format and certification of pleadings.
+§3-161-9 Format and certification of pleadings.

-(a) Petitions, motions, and other pleadings shall be typed or printed in ten or twelve point pica or equivalent type size upon good quality paper, 8-1/2 x 11 inches in size and of at least sixteen pound weight, except that documentary exhibits may be larger, if folded to the size of the pleadings to which they are attached. - (b) All copies shall be legible on paper 8-1/2 x 11 inches in size and of at least sixteen pound weight.
-No "wet" type copies shall be accepted. - (c) The first page of every pleading shall set forth the name, address, and phone number of the party, the party's attorney, if any, the title of the particular pleading, the docket number, and the name of the proceeding. - (d) All pleadings shall be signed in black or other photo-reproducible ink by the party filing the pleadings or by the party's authorized agent.
+(a) Petitions, motions, and other pleadings shall be typed or printed in twelve point pica or equivalent type size upon standard quality paper, 8-1/2 x 11 inches in size and of at least sixteen pound weight, except that documentary exhibits may be larger, if folded to the size of the pleadings to which they are attached.

+- (b) All copies shall be legible on paper $8-1/2 \times 11$ inches in size and of at least sixteen pound weight. - (c) The first page of every pleading shall set forth the name, address, and phone number of the party, the party's attorney, if any, the title of the particular pleading, the docket number, and the name of the proceeding. - (d) All pleadings shall be signed in black or other photo-reproducible ink by the party filing the pleadings or by the party's authorized agent.
 The signature shall constitute certification that the person so signing has read the pleading and that to the best of the person's knowledge, information, and belief, the pleading is true or has good grounds to support it and is not submitted for the purpose of hindering, harassing, or delaying any party or proceeding. - (e) Unless otherwise provided, all pleadings, motions, memoranda, and other documents shall be filed with the commission on or before the time limit prescribed by statute, rule, or order of the commission.
-Unless otherwise ordered, the date on which the papers are received shall be regarded as the date of filing.

-- (f) When a petition has been assigned to a hearings officer, all pleadings, motions, memoranda, and other documents shall be filed with that hearings officer.
-[Eff MAY 2020] | (Auth: §SHRS 91-2, 11-193) (Imp: HRS §§91-2, 91-3, 91-8, 91-9, 92-16, 11-193, 11-216, 11-225, 11-228, 11-229) - §3-161-10 Service, generally. (a) Unless otherwise provided by this chapter or by other applicable law, whenever service is required to be made on any party to a proceeding before the commission, service shall be made personally or by first class mail at the party's last known address or to the party's attorney of record or to any other individual representing the party in the proceeding. - (b) If personal service or service by mail is unsuccessful, the commission or hearings officer may authorize service by publication if permitted by statute.
-The commission or hearings officer may require that personal service be attempted prior to permitting service by publication.
-After service by publication has been authorized, whenever service is required to be made on that party thereafter, service by first class mail to the party's last known address shall be sufficient. - (c) Unless otherwise required by this chapter or the commission, all parties shall file with the commission an original and one copy of each pleading or amendment thereof.
-Additional copies shall be promptly provided if the chairperson, hearings officer, or executive director so requests.
+Unless otherwise ordered, the date on which the papers are received shall be regarded as the date of filing. - (f) When a petition has been assigned to a hearings officer, all pleadings, motions, memoranda, and other documents shall be filed with that hearings officer.
+[Eff 5/29/10; am and comp DEC 0.92016 ] (Auth: HRS \$\$91-2, 11-314(8)) (Imp: HRS \$\$91-2, 91-3, 91-8, 91-9, 92-16, 11-314(7), 11-407, 11-408, 11-409, 11-410) - §3-161-10 Service, generally. (a) Unless otherwise provided by this chapter or by other applicable law, whenever service is required to be made on any party to a proceeding before the commission, service shall be made personally or by first class mail at the party's last known address or to the party's attorney of record or to any other individual representing the party in the proceeding.